Accessibility Standard for Customer Service

 Pickering College is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
 We are committed to meeting the needs of persons with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act.

 This policy will be implemented in accordance with the time frames established by the Regulation.

 Pickering College will develop, maintain and document an Accessibility Plan outlining the school's strategy to prevent and remove barriers from its workplace and to improve opportunities for persons with disabilities.

-The Accessibility Plan will be reviewed and updated at least once every five years, and will be posted on the School's website.
+The Accessibility Plan will be reviewed and updated at least once every five years, and the Pickering College Multi-Year Accessibility Plan is posted as a PDF document on the school's website.
 Upon request, Pickering College will provide a copy of the Accessibility Plan in an accessible format.

 Training Employees and Volunteers